21 Tips to Make Your Gluten Free Shop Cheaper

 - Don’t forget to check the rice in the world food aisle – Kohinoor 10kg bag comes in at £1.75/kg.

-Make your expensive pasta last a little longer.
-I like to pack mine out (mainly to get extra veggies in but it does bring the cost down too!).
-You could use courgetti/boodles or my current fave is to chunks of aubergine for the fibre hit – I don’t miss the extra pasta because it fills me up so much!!
+(5) Make your expensive pasta last a little longer.
+I only like the more expensive gluten free pasta brands so it can be expensive.
+I like to pack mine out with veg, mainly to get extra veggies in but it does bring the cost down too!
+You could use courgetti/boodles or my current fave is to add chunks of aubergine for the fibre hit which also helps to fill you up.